 Learning keeps our brains active and our mentality young.
 In my experience, if we learn to pay attention to what we are thinking, we can begin to encourage ourselves and start thinking more positively.
 We can begin to let go of past hurts or future anxieties and focus on achieving our personal goals.
-Those goals may be to stop smoking, accept a bereavement, become less of a worrier, lose weight, accept life changes, get married – whatever your goal may be, learning positive ways of thinking and acting ultimately helps us to make progress in our lives.
+Those goals may be to stop smoking, accept a bereavement, worry less, become fitter, accept life changes, relate well to others – whatever your goal may be, learning positive ways of thinking and acting ultimately helps us to make progress in our lives.

 For parents, my workshops and talks (for secondary and primary levels) take account of difficulties faced by today’s parents and include topics such as the transition from child to pre-teen and adolescent; technology; sex and sexuality; helping your child manage feelings; improving self-esteem; parenting tips; how to avoid conflict and nurturing harmony in the home.

-Myself and John Lonergan (former Governor of Mountjoy) co-present an entertaining talk entitled “Parenting – The Challenges and The Rewards”.
-This is aimed at all carers and parents and although it is delivered as an evening’s entertainment the messages are vital for successful parenting.
-John and I also co-present a talk entitled “How to be Happy and Content” which is suitable for adults, everywhere.
-We deliver this talk in the community and also at conferences and workplaces – it’s relevant to all because who doesn’t want to be happy or content?
+Myself and John Lonergan (former Governor of Mountjoy) co-present a talk entitled “Parenting – The Challenges and The Rewards”.
+This is aimed at carers and parents and although it is delivered as an evening’s entertainment the messages are important for parenting.
+John and I also co-present a talk entitled “How to be Happy and Content” which is suitable for all adults.
+We deliver this talk in the community, conferences and workplaces – it’s relevant to everyone because I believe everyone wants to feel content.
 Our mission is to have people leave our talks feeling happy and with a spring in their step.